JonathanDLTran/Lambda-Calculus-Interpreter/cps.md

 which admittedly, is a bit simpler than the work we had to do before, because there is no work after the recursion.

-Let us consider another explanation.
-The continuation represents the computation **after** the current computation, which in our case, is the recursive function.

-Hence, we should be applying the computation after adding 1 to length t.
-But this would mean we should not apply the continuation to the base case.
-To avoid this issue, we instead move the add 1 to length into the continuation itself, allowing us to apply the continuation in the base case.

 Finally, note that continuation passing style works really well with tail call optimization.